-The University Center for the Child and Family (UCCF) at the University of Michigan is excited to offer one full-time, post-MSW graduate fellowship.
-This is an advanced clinical training program that begins February 1, 2019 and ends January 31, 2020 with an opportunity to extend for a second year.
+The University Center for the Child and Family (UCCF) at the University of Michigan offers a full-time, 12-month Post-MSW graduate fellowship each academic year.
+This is an advanced clinical training program, beginning in the fall or spring (depending on the year), with an opportunity to extend for a second year.

 The mission of this post-MSW graduate training program is to advance practice competency, professionalism, and leadership in the field of clinical social work and is designed for the pre-licensed clinical social worker.

 - Licensed clinical social workers provide primary supervision, and there are additional supervision opportunities with licensed psychologists.

 - The fellow has ample opportunity to supervise social work students and engage in clinical teaching as a part of their training plan.